 Introduction

-The worker safety in industrial hazardous environments is nowadays a critical issue especially in Oli&Gas, gas storage and distributions or chemical plants, where an explosive atmosphere may be present (Riad et al., 2020), and in which the consequence of a possible accident can be catastrophic (Kelava et al., 2008) (Powell et al., 2008) (Seveso, 2015).
+The worker safety in industrial hazardous environments is nowadays a critical issue especially in Oil&Gas, gas storage and distributions or chemical plants, where an explosive atmosphere may be present (Riad et al., 2020), and in which the consequence of a possible accident can be catastrophic (Kelava et al., 2008) (Powell et al., 2008) (Seveso, 2015).
 The focus of this paper is the development of a wearable monitoring system able to increase the operator safety in gas distribution and storage companies (Li et al., 2008) (Wu et al., 2014) (Fraiwan et al., 2011).
 The flammable and potentially explosive compounds considered are propane or mixture of propane and a smaller fraction of butane, due to their widespread use in heating systems not connected to natural gas pipeline.
-Companies that supply these mixtures, which at environmental temperature can be stored in liquid form and are generally called LPG (liquid petroleum gas), carry out refilling operations of the gas cylinders either inside plants or directly in customer deposits.
-During preliminary studies in collaborations with a company in the sector, the Petrolgas in Florence, and INAIL, the Italian national institute for insurance against accidents at work, the most common criticalities in the context of industrial hazardous environments have been analyzed with the goal of designing a monitoring system based on wearable smart sensing nodes aiming at reducing the risk of fires and explosions (ISPRA, 2013).
+Companies that supply these mixtures, which at environmental temperature can be stored in liquid form and are generally called liquid petroleum gas (LPG), carry out refilling operations of the gas cylinders either inside plants or directly in customer deposits.
+During preliminary studies in collaborations with a company in the sector namely, Petrolgas in Florence, and Italian national institute for insurance against accidents at work (INAIL), the most common criticalities in the context of industrial hazardous environments have been analyzed with the goal of designing a monitoring system based on wearable smart sensing nodes aiming at reducing the risk of fires and explosions (ISPRA, 2013).
 The sensing part of the node hosts electrochemical sensors for oxygen and toxic gas detection and a catalytic sensor for LPG detection.
 While electrochemical sensors have a reduced power consumption, catalytic sensors require a relative high amount of power to operate.
 This issue has been solved by implementing an adequate powering strategy and exploiting a tradeoff between measurement accuracy, sampling time and energy requirements.
 The sensor node can generate alarms in case of low oxygen concentration and of potentially explosive concentrations of LPG.
 When the worker is inside the plant, the sensor node can transmit measurements data with a LoRa transmitter, which transmits periodic data to a gateway responsible for the reception of LoRa packets and for the final transmission of data to the network server (Abrardo et al., 2019).
-The gateway has a backhaul internet connection needed to forward the data to a remote application server using a message forwarding protocol.
+The gateway has a backhaul Internet connection needed to forward the data to a remote application server using a message forwarding protocol.
 This choice allows for low power consumption and a transmission range able to cover a standard plant area.
-The end-use will be able to view and analyze the received data, which can then be exploited, with further processing, to generate safety commands in case of hazardous environments for the operator.
+The received data can be visualized, for example from the plant control room, or exploiting further processing, used to generate safety commands in presence of a potential hazard for the operator.
 The operator can be warned via alarm information sent from multiple sensor nodes.
-Moreover, the information received from the sensor node network is stored in the cloud server which can be accessed by the end-user using the appropriate application programming interface (Tani et al., 2021).
+Moreover, the information received from the sensor node network is stored in the cloud server which can be accessed using the appropriate application programming interface (Tani et al., 2021).

 State of the art